-Born in Fukushima, Japan, Kana Funayama is an active marimbist, percussionist, and arranger whose performance career sees her in a wide range of engagements as a soloist, ensemble player, and collaborative artist.
+Born in Fukushima, Japan, Kana Funayama is an active marimbist and percussionist whose performance career sees her in a wide range of engagements as a soloist, ensemble player, and collaborative artist.

 As a soloist, Kana has presented recitals in prominent venues and media outlets across the globe.
 Including performances in Tokyo, Sendai (Japan), Stuttgart (Germany), Sint-Truiden (Belgium), New York, Michigan, Los Angeles, Seattle, and on Classical KING FM, among others.
 Her recent appearance at the Classical KING FM's Northwest Live Session was featured among NPR Music Live Sessions’ Top 4 Most-Viewed Songs in February 2025.

-Kana has also been a featured soloist at La Folle Journée TOKYO, "Geisai" in Tokyo, the Chosen Vale International Percussion Seminar, Eastman Percussion Ensemble, to name just a few.
-She has performed concertos with the Sendai Philharmonic Orchestra (Japan), the Walla Walla Symphony (Washington), USC Thornton Symphony, and Whittier Regional Symphony (California).
+Kana has also been a featured soloist at La Folle Journée TOKYO, "Geisai" in Tokyo, Northwest Percussion Festival, Eastman Percussion Ensemble, to name just a few.
+She has performed concertos with the Sendai Philharmonic Orchestra (Japan), the Walla Walla Symphony (Washington), USC Thornton Symphony, San Gabriel Valley Symphony, and Whittier Regional Symphony (California).

-As an ensemble player, Kana has collaborated with the Los Angeles Philharmonic, Los Angeles Chamber Orchestra, the Orchestra of the Royal Opera House, Santa Barbara Symphony, Tokyo Geidai Philharmonia, at venues such as The Hollywood Bowl and Walt Disney Concert Hall.
+As an ensemble player, Kana has collaborated with the Los Angeles Philharmonic, Los Angeles Chamber Orchestra, the Hollywood Bowl Orchestra, the Orchestra of the Royal Opera House, Santa Barbara Symphony, Tokyo Geidai Philharmonia, at venues and festivals such as The Hollywood Bowl, Walt Disney Concert Hall, California Festival, and Ojai Music Festival.

 Kana earned her Bachelor of Music from Tokyo University of the Arts, her Master of Music from Eastman School of Music (where she received the esteemed Performance Certificate and the Milton Schlesinger Percussion Prize).
 She has received an Artist Diploma from the USC Thornton School of Music, of which she was the first ever percussionist to be accepted into the highly competitive program.
 She is the 2025 Outstanding Artist Diploma Graduate.